ejriffer/Data-410-Final-Project/README.md

 from sportsipy.nhl.boxscore import Boxscore
 ```

 These libraries contain information about all the the teams, players, and games from the NHL over the last few decades, as they started keeping track of these statistics.
 I chose to use the seasons 2014-15, 2015-16, and 2016-17 to train my model and test it on the 2017-18 and 2018-19 seasons.
-I chose these seasons because they are the last five full seasons the NHL played before the COVID-19 Pandemic.
+I chose these seasons because they are the last five full seasons the NHL played before the COVID-19 Pandemic, which drastically affected the way the last few seasons were played.

 The first step in the project was subsetting the data based on year and team.
 I decided to create one dataframe for each NHL season with the rows grouped by team.
 I started by creating a list of each team's abbreviation to be able to iterate through for the rest of the project.
-I chose to exclude the Vegas Golden Knights  because their first season of existence was the 2017-18 season, and thus would have no games in the seasons that trained the model.
-I also had to exclude the Seattle Kraken because their first season was this past year and would not have any data across any of the chosen seasons but would still show up in the data if I did not exclude them .
+I chose to exclude the Vegas Golden Knights as their first season of existence was the 2017-18 season, and thus would have no games in the seasons that trained the model.
+I also excluded the Seattle Kraken as their first season of existence was this past year, and would therefore not have any data across any of the chosen seasons.

 Below is the code to create the team abbreviation list.